beaver700nh/eeprommer3/README.md

 **NOTE: Because I am developing on Linux ARM, the executable for your system might either not exist or be outdated.
-Thus you will have to compile the code by yourself.
+Thus you may have to compile the code by yourself.
 Apologies for the inconvenience.**

 ## Introduction